sanix-sandel/MyDjangoNotes/README.md

 Consumers are structured around a series of named methods corresponding to the type value of the messages they are going to receive, with any . replaced by _.
 The two handlers above are handling websocket.connect and websocket.receive messages respectively.

+It is important to note that you can't use a cached QuerySet to build other QuerySets, since what you cached are actually the results of the QuerySet.
+So you can't do the
+following:
+courses = cache.get('all_courses')
+courses.filter(subject=subject)